spiceai/docs/spiceaidocs/content/en/reference/Postgres/_index.md

 ## Federated SQL Query

-To use PostgreSQL for federated SQL query, specify `postgres` as the `source` portion of `from` value for your dataset, without acceleration.
+To use PostgreSQL for federated SQL query, specify `postgres` as the selector in the `from` value for your dataset, without acceleration.

 ```yaml
 datasets: